brpandey/interval_tree/README.md

 Interval Tree
 =============

-* Implements an interval tree using an augmented binary search tree with an interval as the data field and a max value tracking the interval high value in the subtree rooted at that node
+* Implements an interval tree using an augmented self-balancing AVL tree with an interval as the data field and a max value tracking the interval high value in the subtree rooted at that node